Make-School-Courses/SPD-2.2-Industry-Collaboration-Project/README.md

  - **Evaluation** - score an average of above a 3 on the [Presentation Rubric](https://docs.google.com/document/d/1WTLcZNyvRGYDz5L8Kr8a0ILbFAyr92u85paoqGFjxPg/edit)

 ### **5. Final Product**
-Your team's final product should score an average of 3 on the [Portfolio Project Rubric](http://make.sc/portfolio-project-rubric)
+Your team's final product should score an average of 3 on the [Portfolio Project Rubric](http://make.sc/portfolio-project-rubric).
+This is an improvement over
  - **Due December 10th**
  - **Evaluation** - Team's project must above a 3 on the [Portfolio Project Rubric](http://make.sc/portfolio-project-rubric)